 But according to Dr. Mofid, there’s no such thing as a healthy tan.
 “Tanned skin is a result of damage to skin cells,” she says.
-“Just one blistering sunburn doubles your risk of developing melanoma.
+“Five sunburns during the course of a lifetime doubles your risk of developing skin cancer.
 That’s why skin protection is so important, particularly in young children, so they don’t develop skin cancer later in life.”

 Health risks, however, often give way to societal pressure.
 “We need to get to a place where tanning on the beach is not cool.
 Our societal perception of tanning is parallel to how people used to view smoking.
 Everyone did it.
 Smoking was the cool thing to do — until it wasn’t,” says Dr. Mofid.

 The NCSCP says exposure to the sun’s ultraviolet (UV) rays, tanning beds, fair skin and older age all increase a person’s chance for skin cancer.